Back to Insights

 Bahasa Malaysia Prompt Techniques

-One of the unique aspects of ChatGPT training for Malaysian teams is the bilingual dimension.
-Many Malaysian business documents, communications, and customer interactions involve Bahasa Malaysia, and ChatGPT can be used effectively in both languages.
+One of the unique dimensions of ChatGPT training for Malaysian teams is the bilingual reality of Malaysian business communication.
+Many business documents, internal communications, and customer interactions involve Bahasa Malaysia, and ChatGPT can be used effectively in both languages when users understand how to prompt it correctly.

 Prompting in Bahasa Malaysia